aether-raid/web-raider/README.md

   - **__init__.py**: Initializes the assets package.
 - **tests/**: Contains unit tests for the application.
 Run the tests using `pytest` to ensure everything is working correctly.

-## To Fix

-- Too many search requests will lead to `429 Error`.
-Look into ways to circumvent it.

 ## Future Implementations/Improvements

-- Implement Chain of Thought to break initial query down into subqueries.
+- Properly implement main query breakdown instead of just whacking LLM -> Implement Chain of Thought to break initial query down into subqueries.
   - Could use DSPy.
 - Use Machine Learning Classification Algorithms to classify types of URLs to their type (Codebase, Article, Forum)
 - Find a way to handle Forum URLs (right now they are not processed)
 - Find a way to scrape code directly from Articles and Forum URLs (right now only links are scraped)
-- Properly implement main query breakdown instead of just whacking LLM
+- Instead of having each model call happen in the pipelines, define them in each of the classes. ie. each object will have a method that calls the models for the following:
+  - For Codebases
+    - relevance checker
+    - scorer
+    - pros and cons comparison
+  - For Forum
+    - context check (whether the text explanation around the code is relevant to my original query)
+    - code eval (whether the code snippet is relevant to the prompt)